Anti-spam requirements

 If your account reaches a 2% bounce rate, your EngageOne™ Communicate account administrator will receive a notification via email and an in-app message warning that your bounce rate is increasing.
 If your account reaches a bounce rate of 4% or greater, your account is automatically suspended.

-During an account suspension, your ability to send communications is disabled but all other aspects of EngageOne™ Communicate (creating communications, accessing analytics, etc.) will continue to work as usual.
+During an account suspension, your ability to send communications is disabled but all other aspects of EngageOne™ Communicate (creating communications, accessing analytics, and so on) will continue to work as usual.

 Soft and hard bounces